roypratyay/pySAC/README.md

 - Python 3.x
 - `obspy` library
-- Access to a CSV file containing seismic event data
+- Access to a jan76_dec20.csv file containing seismic event data

 You can install the required libraries using pip: